lwozny/lwozny.github.io/_pages/topics.md

 ---

-<h4>Quasi-hyperbolic discounting</h4>
+<h4><a>Quasi-hyperbolic discounting</a></h4>

 <p>
 We proposed a set of tools for studying Markov stationary equilibria (time consistent policies) in a class of quasi-hyperbolic discounting consumption saving models.
 Our results involve conditions for equilibrium existence, its comparative statics, computability and uniqueness.
-Most notably in JET 2022 we proved a general equilibrium existence results for deterministic and stochastic consumption-saving and growth models.
+Most notably in JET 2022 we proved a general equilibrium existence for deterministic and stochastic consumption-saving and growth models.

 <ul>